sav-che/TL-2/Authors/Lefèvre, Édouard {std. Lefèv.}.md

-> [!cite] BHL link: this entry starts at [page 814](https://www.biodiversitylibrary.org/item/103253#page/840/mode/1up) of TL-2 Vol. II.
+> [!cite] BHL link: this entry starts at [page 814](https://www.biodiversitylibrary.org/page/33069056) of TL-2 Vol. II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Lefèvre, Édouard (1839-1894), French botanist and entomologist; born at Chartres; to Indo-China 1856-1858 as civil engineer; from 1858 in the central administration of French public works. (*Lefèv.*).
+Lefèvre, Édouard (1839-1894), French botanist and entomologist; born at Chartres; to Indo-China 1856-1858 as civil engineer; from 1858 in the central administration of French public works.
+**Abbreviated name**: *Lefèv.*

 #### Herbarium and types